-- Project has stopped extracting and contains failed extraction sets or extraction sets not yet run. - 1 Select Project > Create Project for Leftover Sets.
-A message appears asking if you want to switch back to - 2 Click Yes.
+- Project has just stopped extracting and contains failed extraction set(s) or extraction set(s) not yet run. - 1 Select Project > Create Project for Leftover Set(s).
+A message appears asking if you want to switch back to Config mode and continue.

+2 Click Yes.